clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 categories: ["software"]
 ---

-It's been about a months since we released [`kube`](https://github.com/clux/kube-rs), a new rust client library for kubernetes.
-We wrote a [blog post at the time explaining the initial setup](/post/2019-04-29-rust-on-kubernetes), and while we did explore some high level concepts, everything was uncertain.
+It's been about a month since we released [`kube`](https://github.com/clux/kube-rs), a new rust client library for kubernetes.
+We [covered](/post/2019-04-29-rust-on-kubernetes) the initial release, but it was full of naive optimism and uncertainty.
 Would the generic setup work with native objects?
 How far would it extend?
-Would it be a primarily deserializing type client?
-What about custom queries?
+Non-standard objects?
+Patch handling?
 Event handling?
 Surely, it'd be a fools errand to write an entire client library?

 With the last `0.10.0` release, it's now clear that the generic setup extends quite far.
 Unfortunately, this yak is hairy, even by yak standards.